Rahib777-7/Open-Source-Shader-MCPE/README.md

-# OSBES v0.7.5
+# Open Source Shader MCPE
-Open Source Bedrock Edition Shader
+Open Source POCKET Edition Shader

 **------------Everyone who will contribute will listed as a developer!-----------**